Trenton Six

-The Trenton Six is the group name for six African-American defendants tried for murder of an elderly white shopkeeper in January 1948 in Trenton, New Jersey.
-The six young men were convicted in August 1948 by an all-white jury of the murder and sentenced to death.
+The Trenton Six was the group name of six African-American men arrested for murdering an elderly white shopkeeper in January 1948 in Trenton, New Jersey.
+In August of that year, an all-white jury convicted the six men of murder and sentenced them to death.

-Their case was taken up as a major civil rights case, because of injustices after their arrests and questions about the trial.
-The Civil Rights Congress and the NAACP had legal teams that represented three men each in appeals to the State Supreme Court.
-It found fault with the court's instruction to the jury, and remanded the case to a lower court for retrial, which took place in 1951.
-That resulted in a mistrial, requiring a third trial.
-Four of the defendants were acquitted.
-Ralph Cooper pleaded guilty, implicating the other five in the crime.
-Collis English was convicted of murder, but the jury recommended mercy – life in prison rather than execution.
+The case became a civil rights cause célèbre due to alleged injustices committed after the men's arrests as well as questions about the fairness of their trial.
+The NAACP and Civil Rights Congress dispatched legal teams to appeal the convictions to the New Jersey Supreme Court.
+The court found fault with the trial judge's jury instructions and remanded the case for retrial.
+The second trial in early 1951 ended in a mistrial.
+In the third trial, which concluded in June 1951, four of the defendants were acquitted.
+The other two, Collis English and Ralph Cooper, were again convicted of murder, but this time the jury recommended mercy – life in prison rather than execution.